ethan5437/ethan5437.github.io/_pages/about.md

 <b>&#x1F4D9; Research Interest</b>
 <br>
 I am broadly interested in machine learning, primarily in (but not limited to) NLP, Vision-to-Language, and Computational Social Science.
 My past projects mainly focused on vision-to-language generation and evaluation, knowledge graph, machine learning in mental health, and social media analysis.
-If you have any questions regarding my researches and jobs (or even hobbies!), please do not hesitate to contact me!
+If you have any questions regarding my researches and jobs, please do not hesitate to contact me!
 <br>
 <br>
 <!-- <p style="color:#F64668">** Update: I'm in the gap year between my Master's and Ph.D. degrees, and I'm now looking for a summer research internship!! :) **</p>-->